upalepu/iac/README.md

 ```
 ---
 ## <a name="awsclii"></a>*Quick way to install AWS CLI*
+If you already have AWS CLI installed and configured properly, you don't need to do this step.
+Do this only if you have never installed AWS CLI on this machine.
 - Open a bash shell and switch to the ***helpers*** folder
 - Check to see if ***setupawscli.sh*** can be executed by running ***ls -l***
   - If it is not, make it executable using the following command